crystal-lang/crystal-website/_posts/2024-03-25-new-sponsoring-tiers.md

 If this affects you, please let us know at [crystal@manas.tech](mailto:crystal@manas.tech).

 The new perks will take a couple of days to take effect.
-We need some time to properly update everything.

 The Crystal project depends on your support and we're grateful for any contributions that help the development of the language and its ecosystem.